flowchain/flowchain-app/README.md

 WoT/CoAP server is listening at coap://localhost:8000
 ```

-## Programing IoT device
+### Programing IoT device

-The simplest way to send sensor data to flowchain IoT server via CoAP is using NodeMCU and Lua programming language.
+This is out of scope of flowchain.
+However, there is an example to show the simplest way to send sensor data to flowchain application via CoAP.
+The following example uses NodeMCU/ESP8266 device and Lua programming language.

 ```
 -- Configure the ESP as a station (client)